beynar/worker-plugins/packages/core/IMPROVEMENT_REVIEW.md

 ## Executive Summary

-This library provides tRPC-like functionality for Cloudflare Workers and Durable Objects with extensive type safety for client inference.
+This library provides tRPC-like functionality for Cloudflare Workers and Durable Objects, offering extensive type safety for client inference and making Workers and Durable Objects easily extensible through a rich plugin system.
 While the complex type system serves valid purposes, there are still critical performance and maintainability issues that need addressing.

 ## Revisions Based on Design Goals